jarradbattaglia/SE577-SoftwareArch/deliverable_2/choosing-server-update-tick.md

 - Lower server resources potentially required and allows more time to process game state
 - Allows a higher latency requirement as players get updates more infrequently
-- On the higher side of performance compared to competitors
+- On the higher side of performance compared to competitors, with room to increase if needed

 Negative Consequences: